gdelazzari/gdelazzari.github.io/about.md

 Hi everyone, I'm an 18 years old italian IT student and this is my blog.

 I like playing with software, electronics, microcontrollers (**a lot!**), robotics, neural networks and a lot of other stuff.
-I also like photography and design.
+I also like photography, design and 3D modeling.

 Here you will find a little diary of my projects, daily adventures and various things I have in my mind.